Shoshak/JSMP-design/README.md

 - GrimAC
 ## The "treadmill problem"
 *in software development - a task that occupies an infinite amount of a programmer's time, because there's endless upkeep*
-- Since the server is whitelisted (see section "Server is whitelisted"), it would be pretty easy to spot bad actors and punish them, since the amount of players is finite
+- Since [the server is whitelisted](#server-is-whitelisted), it would be pretty easy to spot bad actors and punish them, since the amount of players is finite
 - The goal of an anticheat is not to solve cheating completely, it is to discourage people to even try it
 # Authentication is implemented
 ## Reasoning